Take Back (film)

 Take Back is a 2021 American action thriller film directed by Christian Sesma and starring Mickey Rourke, James Russo, Michael Jai White and Gillian White.
 The film was released in the United States on June 18, 2021.

+Plot

+Zara (Gillian White) and Brian (Michael Jai White) are a couple living a quaint small-town life.
+A mysterious person from Zara's past arrives and kidnaps their daughter.
+Zara and Brian are forced to come to terms with Zara's past, and enlists the help of the sheriff (James Russo) to try and race to save their daughter's life before she vanishes into the sex trade.